ilanman/Rpres_ML/index.md

 - After training, the model is tested on unseen data
 - Perfect generalization is exceedingly rare
-  - Partly due to noise
+  - Noise
   - Measurement error
-  - Change in user behavior
+  - Change in behavior
-  - Incorrect data, erroneous values, etc...
+  - Incorrect/erroneous data
 - Fitting too closesly to the noise leads to overfitting
   - Complex models have high variance
-  - Good on training, bad on testing
+  - Performs well on training, poorly on testing

 ----

 ## Machine Learning Overview
-# Steps to apply Machine Learning
+# Steps to apply
 <space>

 1. Collect data
 2. Explore and preprocess data
-  - Majority of the time is spent in this stage
+  - Large majority of the time is spent in this stage
 3. Train the model
   - Specific tasks will inform which algorithm is appropriate
 4. Evaluate model performance